andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 See that the boxes was drawn with <View /> components.
 Please remember the basic structure.
 We have to define a function first (one of each box).
 Part of the code of this example, defining one ot the two functions:

 ![example with two boxes](images/example-with-two-boxes.png)

+After, you have to use the component created with the function.